Shaza5/Diffinity/README.md

 2.  **Set up environment variables:**
     This project uses environment variables to store database connection strings.
 You need to set the following variables:
-    -   `CorewellCs`: The connection string for the source database.
+    -   `sourceCs`: The connection string for the source database.
-    -   `CmhCs`: The connection string for the destination database.
+    -   `destinationCs`: The connection string for the destination database.

     You can set them in your system's environment variables or create a `.env` file in the project root.